 Some Take a Third Option and dismiss the Oscars on the whole as a farce, and that it didn't matter if Kane or this film won, what matters is that both are great films.

-Some irony is to be had that Orson Welles basically considered John Ford the best director ever.
-While Welles was probably perfectly understanding of Ford winning over him (Grapes of Wrath was considered the best American movie for many years- until critics started giving Citizen Kane that merit), try justifying that to modern audiences.
+Some irony is to be had in the fact that Orson Welles basically considered John Ford the best director ever.
+While Welles was probably perfectly understanding of Ford winning over him (Ford's The Grapes of Wrath was widely regarded as the best American movie for many years, until critics started giving Kane that merit), try justifying that to modern audiences.

 Vindicated by History: The Hate Dumb that this movie has received over the years has toned down a lot in more recent times.
 While only a few people believe that it deserved to win, it now isn't uncommon to hear people call this a great movie.